 Not only will it light a charcoal grill in less than a couple of minutes, but the built-in stand is also a bottle opener.
 Let’s face it, fire starting and bottle opening with one device is pure genius!

-If you’re unfamiliar with a Looftlighter, you can see it in action in this video by the inventor himself.
+If you’re unfamiliar with a Looftlighter, you can learn more in our Looftlighter review, and see it in action in this video by the inventor himself.

 Step 1 — Plug in the Looftlighter